10 Queer Erotic Artists Inspired by the Legendary Tom of Finland

 Tom of Finland isn’t just one of our favorite artists.
 He’s an inspiration.
-In honor of the 14th annual volume of the anthology My Gay Eye, we reached out to Durk Dehner, the co-founder and president of the Tom of Finland Foundation to talk a little bit about 10 of our favorite pieces from the latest volume.
-And you’ll want to make sure to get your own copy of My Gay Eye, which features more than 120 different artists over its 400 pages, alongside text contributions from Michael Bullock, Kevin Clarke, Jamison Karon and Ralf König.
+So reached out to Durk Dehner, the co-founder and president of the Tom of Finland Foundation to talk a little bit about some of our favorite queer artists inspired by Tom of Finland.

 1. Untitled by Tom of Finland

 Here is the artist’s mastery in his craft.
 His adoration of the male species, and in particular black men, creating such amazing iconology.
 This work will be part of a volume we are currently working on, titled Black Magic.

 2. avaf vs Tom of Finland (abraxas ventriloquists animal fetishists) by assume vivid astro focus

 avaf is comprised of two male artists from Brazil and France.
 Here they are combining Tom’s work with their signature bold expression.
 This collaboration is also available as prints and a clothing line, available from the Tom of Finland Store.

 The subject, Nathan, is part of a traveling circus troupe and is as dreamy as he looks.
 He and Florian stayed together at TOM House during Hetz’s recent artistic residency here.

 Dom was a close friend of Tom’s.
 They both thrived on the magnificence they found in men, transforming them into gods.
 Dom was the person who brought Tom and I together.